ctb/titus-blog/src/2015-3hr-remote-workshops.rst

   was about a minute behind, which means it's not that great for live viewing and interaction).

 * We had local room leaders!
-I didn't hear many questions forwarded up the line to Emily, but if there had been any, we had a local person in each room that was responsible for
+They largely forwarded questions up the line to MSU via `gitter <https://gitter.im/dib-lab/teleconf>`__, and at MSU people wrote them out on stickies and gave them to Emily.
+Very coordinated ;).

 * We had local room TAs!
 Each of the four rooms was coordinated by a Software Carpentry affiliate and I think we had at least one SWC instructor in each room to help.
 Friendly, helpful, knowledgeable people FTW.

-* We used a `gitter side channel
-  <https://gitter.im/dib-lab/teleconf>`__ for chatting amongst the
-  leaders at the four sites, and this was accessible to everyone in the classrooms (although we didn't use it that way this time).

-  Comments and questions from remote sites were passed along to Emily on sticky notes, which seemed to work pretty well!

 * We limited ourselves to four rooms total, which decreased the technical challenges.

+* At both UC Davis (the Hangout host) and MSU (the instructor broadcaster), we tried to use hardwired Ethernet connections and avoid wifi.
+Due to faulty hardware we ended up running everything via wifi at UCD, but I think the connection at MSU was hard-wired.
+  So!
+No network problems!

-Some things could be improved or regularized --
+Some things could be improved or regularized:

 * I think we should have the presenter check in with each room at each challenge/stopping point - this was done with gitter, but